Featured Patient: Lloyd Keith

 “You know, there's a particular body image that you've lived with for 28 years and then overnight it changes.
 So there’s an adjustment period,” he said.

-While he was at in-patient rehabilitation, Lloyd met with two general prosthetists before he was introduced to Scott Spring, the clinical manager at Arm Dynamics in Houston.
+While he was at in-patient rehabilitation, Lloyd met with two general prosthetists before he was introduced to Scott Spring, the clinical manager at Arm Dynamics Houston center.

 Fast forward to 2019, and Lloyd’s been wearing his bebionic hand – AKA Skynet – for more than three years.
 He also has an electronic terminal device (ETD) that he can switch to when he’s working on projects at home or he needs more precision or grip strength.
 In the summer of 2018, he was fit with an activity-specific prosthesis with attachments to use at the gym and to ride his bike.
 Both of his prostheses have a burnt-orange Texas Longhorns emblem front and center.